MidasDMing/midasdming.github.io/_news/announcement_3.md

 related_posts: false
 ---

-Received a OMRON grant 125000RMB to study the foreground extraction algorithm!
+Received the OMRON grant 125000RMB to study the foreground extraction algorithm!